Never get caught out by rising interest costs

 5. Include a rent review clause in your tenancy agreement

-There’s a great article, I recently read on an investment blog by Nick Rossington at Ezytrac Property Management.
+There’s a great article, I recently read on an investment blog at Ezytrac Property Management.
 The article discusses six strategies to avoid the nightmare of buy-to-let rental disputes.
-In that article he suggests that you should include a rental review clause in the tenancy agreement.
+In that article, he suggests that you should include a rental review clause in the tenancy agreement.
 He says:

 “One of the property investment guides ‘ten essential tenancy agreement terms and conditions’ is to include details about rental reviews.
 Do this and your tenant will be pre-warned: an increase won’t come as a nasty surprise and shall be more easily accepted.”